MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/react-native-android.md

 >[!NOTE]
 >App Center Push has a dependency on Firebase.
 Firebase Analytics is included in the core Firebase module and therefore, it's a dependency for Firebase messaging.
 App Center Push SDK automatically disables Firebase Analytics to prevent unwanted data collection by Firebase.

-If you are a Firebase customer and want to keep reporting analytics data to Firebase, you need to call the following method before `RNPushPackage` is instantiated, like from `MainApplication.onCreate`:
+If you are a Firebase customer and want to keep reporting analytics data to Firebase, you need to call the following method before `AppCenterReactNativePushPackage` is instantiated, like from `MainApplication.onCreate`:

 ```java
 import com.microsoft.appcenter.push.Push;